theopn/i3-sway-tips/README.md

 ### i3

 `xrandr`, which should be installed as a dependency to X11 server, gives you the list of displays.

-`xrandr --output HDMI-2 --auto --right-of eDP-1` projects the screen to HDMI-2 with the resolution set to auto.
+- `xrandr --output HDMI-2 --auto --right-of eDP-1` projects the screen to HDMI-2 with the resolution set to auto.
-You can then execute `i3 move workspace to output right` to move the current workspace to the externam monitor.
+- You can then execute `i3 move workspace to output right` to move the current workspace to the external monitor.
-You can use `--same-as` flag to mirror the display.
+- You can use `--same-as` flag to mirror the display.
-`xrandr --output HDMI-2 --off` will stop the projection.
+- `xrandr --output HDMI-2 --off` will stop the projection.

 ### Sway

 `swaymsg -t get_outputs` lists all the output devices.
-/* TODO */
+When the monitor connects, Sway automatically turns the monitor on.
+However, there is no easy way to set the absolute position of the monitor like wiht `--right-of`, etc. flag in `xrandr`; you need to know the resolution of the monitors.

+- `swaymsg 'output HDMI-2 pos 0 0'` to render `HDMI-2` to the far left
+- `swaymsg 'output eDP-1 pos 0 0'; swaymsg 'output HDMI-2 pos 1920 0` to render `HDMI-2` to the right of `eDP-1`, which has the resolution of 1920 x 1080
+- `swaymsg 'output HDMI-2 toggle` toggles the display

 ## Executing Lock before Suspend